Former Michigan wrestlers urge more victims to 'speak up' - WHIZ News

 “These were and are physically and mentally tough men,” said attorney Parker Stinar, who represents the trio.
 “But they were all victims of sexual abuse and victims of an institution that ignored warning after warning after warning about a predator preying on young individuals.”

-DeLuca put his complaints about Anderson in writing in 1975 to Johannesen.
+DeLuca put his complaints about Anderson in writing in 1975 in a letter to Johannesen.
 Subsequently, Johannesen read DeLuca’s letter to his teammates in an effort to humiliate him, kicked him off the team and took away his scholarship, according to Stinar.

 Johannesen denied in interviews this week with The Associated Press that any of his student-athletes ever told him Anderson touched them inappropriately.